-- 15.1 It may be necessary for employees to perform overtime work.
+15.1 It may be necessary for employees to perform overtime work.
 All overtime must be approved in advance by the Police Chief.
 Except in the event of an emergency, the Town will attempt to provide employees with advance notice of the necessity for overtime work.
 Employees in law enforcement activities as those terms are used in sections 7(k) and 13(b)(20) of the Federal Fair Labor Standards Act and applicable regulations shall be subject to a work period of 28 consecutive days.
-For those employees, overtime will be paid for all hours worked in excess of the average of forty (40) hours per week during that period. - Overtime pay shall not be paid for any period when no work is performed such as earned time, holidays, leaves of absences, and other time off benefits.
+For those employees, overtime will be paid for all hours worked in excess of the average of forty (40) hours per week during that period.

+15.2 Overtime pay shall not be paid for any period when no work is performed such as earned time, holidays, leaves of absences, and other time off benefits.
 These are not counted as "time worked" for purposes of overtime.
 Overtime is only paid to non-exempt employees.

+ARTICLE XVI

-ARTICLE XVI OUTSIDE DETAILS
+OUTSIDE DETAILS

-- An outside work assignment or detail is an assignment that is outside the scope of service normally provided by and paid for by the Town of Barrington. - All outside details will be paid to members of the bargaining unit at a rate of \$60.00 49.00 per hour for the duration of this contract. - 16.3 There is a four (4) hour minimum for outside details worked for private companies, contractors or organizations. - 16.4 Outside details are filled based on the Officer's availability pursuant to the Department policy. - 16.5 If the outside detail assignment is cancelled four (4) hours or less prior to the assignment the officer shall be paid for four (4) hours at the then current rate for outside duty.
+- 16.1 An outside work assignment or detail is an assignment that is outside the scope of service normally provided by and paid for by the Town of Barrington. - 16.2 All outside details will be paid to members of the bargaining unit at their overtime rate. - 16.3 There is a four (4) hour minimum for outside details worked for private companies, contractors or organizations. - 16.4 Outside details are filled based on the Officer's availability pursuant to the Department policy. - 16.5 If the outside detail assignment is cancelled two (2) hours or less prior to the assignment the officer shall be paid for four (4) hours at the then current rate for outside duty.

-ARTICLE XVII HOLIDAYS
+ARTICLE XVII